AamirAlam/ghostify/README.md

-# ghostify
+# ghostly
-Ghostify is a void that let's you speak into it :)
+Ghostly is a void that let's you speak into it :)

 ## Schema design